Skip to main navigationSkip to main content

 There are two types of repeat available:

-• Repeat in attendance (also known as internal repeat): this means repeating the whole year in full, including attending all lectures and usually re-submitting all assessed work.
+• Repeat in attendance (also known as internal repeat): this can mean repeating the whole year in full, including attending all lectures and re-submitting all assessed work.
 It also usually requires you to pay full tuition fees to the University.
+However, it can also mean that you may be repeating a module, such as your dissertation.

 • Repeat non-attending (also known as external repeat): this means that you only repeat the assessments for the year, but are not required to physically attend on campus, and you are usually not required to pay tuition fees.